 Section 16.
 Severe Weather Avoidance Plan (SWAP)

-s are formalized programs that are of considerable value in areas that are particularly susceptible to severe weather. statements are prepared by ARTCC TMUs and provide specific details surrounding a particular weather event.
+SWAPs are formalized programs that are of considerable value in areas that are particularly susceptible to severe weather.
+SWAP statements are prepared by ARTCC TMUs and provide specific details surrounding a particular weather event.
 The ARTCC TMUs consider applicable alternatives that may be used to mitigate expected airspace impacts.
-These include CDRs, playbook routes, FEA/FCAs, capping/tunneling, s, and any other TMIs that are being considered.
-The statement is then delivered to the for discussion and coordination and may be sent as a advisory. advisories are sent by the and developed from statements and provide direction to customers and facilities on what TMIs are expected to be used to manage airspace constraints.
+These include CDRs, playbook routes, FEA/FCAs, capping/tunneling, AFPs, and any other TMIs that are being considered.
+The SWAP statement is then delivered to the ATCSCC for discussion and coordination and may be sent as a SWAP advisory.
+SWAP advisories are sent by the ATCSCC and developed from SWAP statements and provide direction to customers and facilities on what TMIs are expected to be used to manage airspace constraints.

 Plans that are properly developed, coordinated, and implemented can reduce coordination and TM restrictions associated with rerouting aircraft around areas of severe weather, resulting in better utilization of available airspace.